 When a function is called components of a function do not have start-attributes.
-However, a declaration assignment (:= expression) with an expression may be present for a component.
+However, a binding equation (= expression) with an expression may be present for a component.
+[Declaration assignments of the form := expression are deprecated, but otherwise identical to binding equations.]

-A declaration assignment for a non-input component initializes the component to this expression at the start of every function invocation (before executing the algorithm section or calling the external function).
-These bindings must be executed in an order where a variable is not used before its declaration assignment has been executed; it is an error if no such order exists (i.e. the binding must be acyclic).
+A binding equation for a non-input component initializes the component to this expression at the start of every function invocation (before executing the algorithm section or calling the external function).
+These bindings must be executed in an order where a variable is not used before its binding equations has been executed; it is an error if no such order exists (i.e. the binding must be acyclic).

-Declaration assignments can only be used for components of a function.
-If no declaration assignment is given for a non-input component the variable is uninitialized (except for record components where modifiers may also initialize that component).
+Binding equations can only be used for components of a function.
+If no binding equation is given for a non-input component the variable is uninitialized (except for record components where modifiers may also initialize that component).
 It is an error to use (or return) an uninitialized variable in a function.
 [It is recommended to check this statically - if this is not possible a warning is recommended combined with a run-time check.]
-Declaration assignments for input formal parameters are interpreted as default arguments, as described in section 12.4.1.
+Binding equations for input formal parameters are interpreted as default arguments, as described in section 12.4.1.